-From v8.1.1, colour schemes are now saved with the current text background colour; previously, this was omitted.
-Colour schemes also now save and restore the current text colour, and the default value of $Color.
+Colour schemes are saved with the current text background colour; previously, this was omitted.
+Colour schemes also save and restore the current text colour, and the default value of $Color.

 Colour scheme files are normally intended to be dropped into view windows.
 If a colour scheme file is double-clicked, Tinderbox displays a dialog suggesting that you drop the file in a view window.